fleshi3/accenture-paginate-cache/README.md

 __2019-07-09:__
 - Added new logic for calculating total pages using response header *x-total-count*
 - Fixed issue where advancing the pages too quickly would go beyond the next cache of pages
-- destructure and clean up code
+- Destructuring and formatting complete
 - write test files